ylab-hi/ChimeraLM/README.md

 ______________________________________________________________________

 A deep learning-powered tool to identify chimeric artifacts introduced by whole genome amplification (WGA).
-Built with PyTorch Lightning and HyenaDNA, optimized for modern GPUs.

 ## Installation